-1. If the board of directors declines to adopt or modifies a recommendation of the remuneration committee, it should specify the date of the meeting, session, content of the motion, resolution by the board of directors, and the Company's response to the remuneration committee's opinion (eq., the remuneration passed by the Board of Directors exceeds the recommendation of the remuneration committee, the circumstances and cause for the difference shall be specified): None.
+2. If the board of directors declines to adopt or modifies a reco should specify the date of the meeting, session, content of the the Company's response to the remuneration committee's op of Directors exceeds the recommendation of the remuneration commit difference shall be specified): None.

-2. Resolutions of the remuneration committee objected to by members or subject to a qualified opinion and recorded or declared in writing, the date of the meeting, session, a content of the motion, all members' opinions and the response to members' opinion should be specified: None.
+3. Resolutions of the remuneration committee objected to by members or subject to a qualified opinion and recorded or declared in writing, the date of the meeting, session, a content of the motion, all members' opinions and the response to members' opinion should be specified: None.